NexPlayer/Unity-SDK/platforms/xbox.md

 - H.264
 - MPEG-4

----
 ## Build Configuration
-The NexPlayer™ Plugin for Unity supports UWP Builds for Xbox Series X/S.
+The NexPlayer Plugin for Unity supports UWP Builds for Xbox Series X/S.

 It's required to set the **Target Platform** as **Universal Windows Platform** in the Unity Build Settings configuration as shown in the image below: